mihaip/infinite-mac/README.md

 ### Getting Started

-This project uses Git LFS.
-Ensure that the LFS tooling is [installed](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) before cloning the repo.

 This project uses submodules, use `git clone --recursive https://github.com/mihaip/infinite-mac.git` to clone it (or run `git submodule update --init --recursive` if you have an existing checkout).

 Dependencies need to be installed: